Pancreatic cancer doesn't usually cause symptoms in the early stages. As the cancer grows it can start to cause symptoms. These can include:

 People diagnosed with pancreatic cancer might have recently lost a lot of weight (at least 10% of their total body weight) for no apparent reason.
 This symptom is more common in cancers of the head of the pancreas.

-Cancer of the pancreas can cause other symptoms.
+Cancer of the pancreas can cause other signs or symptoms.
 These might happen before the cancer is diagnosed or might happen later.
 Not everyone has every symptom.

 Some people diagnosed with cancer of the pancreas are found to be newly diabetic.
 Some have been diagnosed with diabetes within the previous year.
 If you have diabetes you are not producing enough insulin.
 So there is too much sugar in your blood.
 The sugar passes out of the body in the urine and takes some water with it.This causes: